 Adjusted logistic regression controlling for gender, age, and comorbidities identified family history as the strongest predictor of VVS (p<0.001), with affected individuals demonstrating 8.7-fold increased odds (OR=8.658).
 Of the 42 participants reporting familial VVS, nearly half (47.6%, n=20) experienced personal episodes.
 Physical activity patterns showed a complex relationship, with weekly and occasional exercisers exhibiting 70.5% and 54.3% reduced VVS odds, respectively (p=0.004 and p=0.029), while extreme exercise patterns showed no association (p=0.581) (Table 4).

-No significant associations emerged between VVS and sleep duration (OR=0.873/hour, p=0.107), caffeine consumption (OR=0.855, p=0.639), or gum chewing habits (OR=1.175, p=0.548).
+No statistically significant relationships were identified between VVS and sleep duration (OR = 0.873 per hour, p = 0.107), caffeine intake (OR = 0.855, p = 0.639), or gum-chewing behavior (OR = 1.175, p = 0.548).
 However, notable trends suggested potential protective effects of increased sleep (12.7% lower odds/hour) and caffeine abstinence (14.5% reduced odds), while non-gum chewers showed 17.5% elevated odds.
 Stress analysis proved inconclusive due to the absence of zero-stress respondents, though non-significant trends suggested higher stress levels might correlate with reduced VVS occurrence (Level 1 vs Level 3 stress: OR=8.567, p=0.144; Level 2 vs Level 3: OR=5.249, p=0.249) (Table 4).

 |